Sir Barry Denny, 1st Baronet

 Sir Barry Denny, 1st Baronet (c.
 1744 – April 1794) was an Anglo-Irish politician.
 The Denny family effectively owned the town of Tralee.

+Biography

 Denny was the son of Reverend Barry Denny and Jane O'Connor.
 He served in the Tralee Corps of the Irish Volunteers, becoming a colonel.
 He later gained the rank of Major in the service of the Kerry Militia.
 He was elected to the Irish House of Commons as the Member of Parliament for County Kerry, representing the seat between 1769 and 1776, and again between 1783 and 1794.
 In 1774, he held the office of High Sheriff of Kerry.
 He was created a baronet, of Castle Moyle in the Baronetage of Ireland on 12 January 1782.

 Denny married a cousin, Jane, the daughter of Sir Thomas Denny and Agnes Blennerhassett, in 1767.
 Together they had eight children, including the second and third baronets.